sfomuseum/wasm-age/README.md

 Did I mention that was experimental?
 As in it _seems_ to work but I haven't finished thinking about it.
 There may be bugs.
 It may be a terrible idea.

+## Limitations

+Currently this application only support encrypting and decrypting strings using `age`'s "scrypt" identity (passwords).

 ## Building

 There is a pre-built `age.wasm` binary in the [www/wasm](www/wasm) folder but if you need or want to rebuilt it the easiest thing is to use the handy `wasmjs` Makefile target: